Learning to Open Your Life through the Practice of Hospitality

 True hospitality in practice

-When you truly experience warm hospitality, you are made to feel loved and welcomed, no matter who you are, where you have come from, or where you are going.
+But when you truly experience warm hospitality, you are made to feel loved and welcomed, no matter the mess you may feel your life or home is.
 You are just invited to come.

 Hospitality is less about the space and more about the spirit.
 A spirit of loving welcome and acceptance.Brynn Greene, Unfading Beauty and Strength